PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 - by the sender if the HTLC timelock has expired
 - (if one of the parties in the channel tried to cheat and redeem an old commitment state) by the cheated party by using the revocation pre-image

-The locking script for the HTLC is slightly different in the two branches.
-If Alice is adding an HTLC to Bob, the locking script in her branch is:
+The script for the HTLC is slightly different in the two branches.
+If Alice is adding an HTLC to Bob, the script in her branch is:

 ```
 OP_HASH160 OP_DUP